hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/properties.rst

 This panel displays properties for the active F-Curve.

 Channel Name
-   ID Type + Channel name (X Location).
+   The name of the property that's animated by the curve.

 .. _bpy.types.FCurve.data_path:

 Data Path
-   RNA Path to property.
+   The programmatic path to the property.

 .. _bpy.types.FCurve.array_index:

 RNA Array Index
-   Index to the specific property affected by the F-Curve if applicable.
+   The index into the property, for multi-value properties.
+As an example, the Location property has three values (X, Y and Z), which means it can have three different curves with indices 0, 1 and 2.

 .. _bpy.types.FCurve.color_mode:

 Display Color
-   The method used to determine the color of the F-Curve shown in the Graph editor.
+   How to determine the color of the F-Curve in the Graph editor.

-   :Auto Rainbow:
-      Increment the hue of the F-Curve color based on the channel index.
+   Auto Rainbow
+      Assigns a unique color to each curve that uses this setting.
-   :Auto XYZ to RGB:
+   Auto XYZ to RGB
-      For property sets like location XYZ, automatically set the set of colors to red, green, blue.
-   :User Defined:
-      Define a custom color for the active F-Curve.
+      Detects curves that animate an X/Y/Z coordinate and colors them red/green/blue accordingly.
+   User Defined
+      Lets you choose the color yourself.

 .. _bpy.types.FCurve.auto_smoothing:

 Handle Smoothing
-   Selects the method used to compute :ref:`automatic Bézier handles <editors-graph-fcurves-settings-handles>` (*Automatic*, *Auto Clamped*, *Vector*).
+   How to compute the :ref:`Bézier handles <editors-graph-fcurves-settings-handles>` when using the *Automatic* or *Auto Clamped* handle type.

    .. figure:: /images/editors_graph-editor_fcurves_sidebar_curve_auto-smoothing.png
       :align: center

       Handle smoothing mode comparison.

-      Yellow: *None*, Cyan: *Continuous Acceleration*.
-      From left to right, four *Auto Clamped* keys, one *Vector*, and the rest are *Automatic*.

-   :None:
+   None
       Only directly adjacent key values are considered when computing the handles.
-      Vector handles are pointed directly at the adjacent keyframes.

       This older method is very simple and predictable, but it can only produce truly smooth curves in the most trivial cases.
-Note the kinks in the yellow curve around the keys located between the extremes, and near the Vector handles.

-   :Continuous Acceleration:
+Notice that the red curve in the image above has a few kinks in the middle.

+   Continuous Acceleration
       A system of equations is solved in order to avoid or minimize jumps in acceleration at every keyframe.
-Vector handles are integrated into the curves as smooth transitions to imaginary straight lines beyond the keyframe.

       It produces much smoother curves out of the box, but necessarily means that any changes in the key values may affect interpolation over a significant stretch